openintegrationhub/openintegrationhub/CONTRIBUTING.md

 ## Issues

-Use issues to bring attention to problems you face, features you would love to see or potential improvoments.
-Issues are a major way of community collaboration and part of the documentation.
+Use issues to bring attention to problems, features you would love to see or potential improvements.
+Issues are a major part of community collaboration and part of the documentation.
 So please take the time to really describe your issue in a way that others can understand.

 We use issues to also show what we are currently working on.
 So check the existing issues.
 With tools like [ZenHub](https://github.com/marketplace?query=zenhub) you can also keep track of our development in a kanban sort of way.